-Recommendations for improvements to the bikeway network can be found in Figure 13 on the following page.
-A table of recommendations can be found in Appendix B.
+Recommendations for improvements to the bikeway network can be found in Figure 16 on the following spread.
+A table of recommendations can be found in Appendix B. To illustrate how the recommendations relate to resolving safety issues, Figure XX shows bikeway recommendations in relation to the bicycle-involved collisions for the most recent five years when data is available.